astropy/astropy/docs/io/unified.rst

 Astropy provides a unified interface for reading and writing data in different formats.
 For many common cases this will simplify the process of file I/O and reduce the need to master the separate details of all the I/O packages within Astropy.
-This functionality is still in active development and the number of supported formats will be increasing.
 For details on the implementation see :ref:`io_registry`.

 Getting started with Table I/O